-The northern long-eared bat (Myotis septentrionalis) (NLEB) is also found on MCBQ.
+The northern long-eared (Myotis septentrionalis) (NLEB) is also found on MCBQ.
 The NLEB is federally-listed as threatened.
 The bat spends winter hibernating in caves and mines (hibernacula).
 They prefer roosting sites with constant temperatures, high humidity, and no air currents.
 In summer, they prefer roosts under tree bark, in cavities or in crevices of both live and dead trees, and rarely in man-made structures such as barns or sheds (50 C.F.R. part 17).
-There are no known Indiana Bat or NLEB hibernacula on MCBQ; however both species were detected on the base in 2016.
+Both the Indiana Bat and NLEB were detected on MCBQ in 2016.
+However, there are no known Indiana bat or NLEB hibernacula on MCBQ.